top of page

 EPA 608 Certification & Trade School Diplomas designed to get you into a job in less than 4 weeks.

-How to Become an HVAC Technician in 7 Steps (2025)
+How to Become an HVAC Technician: 9 Steps (2026 Guide)

 how to become an hvac technician

-In short: complete high school or a GED, choose a training path (trade school, online program, or apprenticeship), pass EPA Section 608, check state licensing rules, get entry level field experience, and add optional certifications like NATE.
-Curious about how to become an hvac technician without getting buried in jargon or debt This guide lays out the steps, requirements, timeline, and costs in plain language, plus practical tips and shortcuts you can actually use.
+In short: complete high school or a GED, choose a training path like a trade school, online program, or apprenticeship, and pass the EPA Section 608 exam.
+Then, check state licensing rules, prepare your resume, get entry level field experience, and add optional certifications like NATE to advance.
+Curious about how to become an hvac technician without getting buried in jargon or debt?
+This guide lays out the steps, requirements, timeline, and costs in plain language, plus practical tips you can use.
 Looking for inspiration?
 Meet trailblazers in our forum: women in the trades you need to follow right now.

-• HVAC technicians earn a median salary around 50,590 dollars in the United States, and demand is rising (see our HVAC industry news).
+• HVAC technicians earn a median salary around 50,590 dollars in the United States, and demand is rising.
+See our HVAC industry news for more details.

 • Trade school HVAC programs typically run 6 to 24 months and lead to a certificate or an associate degree.